Types of Girl about the Globe – City & Sightseeing GatG, Maritime GatG

 - Time needed: Three hours for the tour plus getting there and back

-- Costs: From £18.
-Check pricing: Political Conflict 3-Hour Walking Tour
+- * BOOK: Political Conflict 3-Hour Walking Tour

-As well as The Docklands, make sure you see the Botanic Garden, the Albert Clock, and some of the city' best architecture such as the Belfast City Hall.
-At night, head to the Cathedral Quarter which attracts the party dwellers.
+As well as The Docklands, make sure you see the Botanic Garden, the Albert Clock, and some of the city's best architecture, such as the Belfast City Hall.
+At night, head to Cathedral Quarter Belfast which attracts the party dwellers.

-If you don't want to walk and prefer to sightsee by bus instead take the city sightseeing hop-on hop-off bus tour.
+If you don't want to walk and prefer to sightsee by bus on your solo trip Belfast, instead take the city sightseeing hop-on hop-off bus tour.

 - Find it at: Start from anywhere in the city if you walk or take the bus from over 31 stops